 - 1. A PUD must include a minimum of five (5) acres (Met, total 79.3 acres) - 2.
 For all PUDs, at least 20 percent of the project area not within street rights- of-way shall be preserved as protected open space.
-(Not Met, total open space is undefined, total open space can include the stormwater pond but it is not clear how that and the parks will be a minimum 20% of the overall plat.
-If alternatives to compliance are to be provided, this must be detailed in the narrative) - 3.
+(Met, open space is proposed at 23%) - 3.
 In newly developing areas, streets shall be designed to maximize connectivity in each cardinal direction, except where environmental or physical constraints make this infeasible.
 All streets shall terminate at other streets, at public land, or at a park or other community facility.
 (Met, See City Engineer's comments on this issue)